tommythorn/fpgammix/README.md

 implementation.

-At the end of the day, the value of a processor is the amount of computation for the given resources and an the MMIX ISA includes a lot of complexity that doesn't contribute significantly to the performance of average programs.
+At the end of the day, the value of a processor is the amount of computation for the given resources and the MMIX ISA includes a lot of complexity that doesn't contribute significantly to the performance of average programs.